f1uk3r/Coding-Journal/2020-07-July/2020-07-03-coding-journal.md

 `eb logs` for logs

+`eb logs -z` to download all logs zip file

 Read the fucking logs.
 So even if they addressed the issue in the article there was an another problem in the requirements.txt in my case.
 I have a packge `pkg-resource==0` and there is no package with this name.
 I have to do `pip uninstall pkg-resource==0.0.0`.
 [Resource](https://stackoverflow.com/questions/40670602/could-not-find-a-version-that-satisfies-the-requirement-pkg-resources-0-0-0)

 In the article we are provided with 2 ways to setup our wsgi path, I will be doing the 2nd way because I don't know where wsgi path is in our Elastic Beanstalk environment